Being a Confident New Teacher

 These kinds of attempts to appear serious to our students usually have the effect of creating anxiety and frustration on the part of students, interfering in their relationship with us.
 Tekedra worries that her students might challenge her, but she will make them more likely to do so if they resent her - and they might if she uses work as a way to threaten or punish them.

-Tekedra is fearful about making mistakes in front of her students and this is a common fear among new teachers.
+Tekedra is fearful about making mistakes in front of her students.
+This is a common fear among new teachers.
 Keep in mind that if you use the strategy of having students do work throughout the class meeting, you’ll be less worried about making mistakes.

 But no matter how we’ve organized class time or how well we’ve prepared, it is inevitable that students will ask questions we can’t answer.
 Not being able to answer a question does not mean you are foolish, unprepared, or a poor teacher.

-As a graduate student you are developing your expertise and probably know a lot about some things in your discipline and less in other areas in your discipline.
-That is normal and it is the case for your professors as well!
+As a graduate student, you are developing your expertise and probably know a lot about some areas in your discipline and less about other areas.
+That is normal, and it is the case for your professors as well!
 It’s important to normalize the situation so that it doesn’t worry you and keep you up at night.

 So, what do you do when you don’t know an answer to a student question?
 Respond honestly!
 Here are some ways to do that:

-• “That’s an interesting question and I’m not sure I know the answer.
-But I’m going to write it down and do some research and respond to you at our next class meeting.”
+- “That’s an interesting question and I’m not sure I know the answer.
+But I’m going to write it down, do some research, and respond to you at our next class meeting.”

-• “That’s a question that is a bit outside my area of expertise.
+- “That’s a question that is a bit outside my area of expertise.
 I’m going to talk to Professor X who specializes in that area.
-I’ll share her ideas on Blackboard in an announcement.”
+I’ll share her ideas on Brightspace in an announcement.”

 In all these cases, make good on your promise to do more research or gather answers from others or from the class.
 When you respond in this way, students see that you take them and their questions seriously and they also appreciate that you want to take the time to answer their questions fully.
 This doesn’t make you look foolish: it simply demonstrates that you are reflective and want to make sure they learn.